texas38923/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
--> Play Rock Paper Scissors with a browser;
+-> Play Rock Paper Scissors with a browser.
 -> Auto Play feature also available, made using setInterval in JS;